Ten Suspects from Raid Against Forced Prostitution in Court: A Reality Check for Palma

 Critical analysis

 The facts are alarming, but not entirely surprising: human trafficking and forced prostitution often thrive where several conditions coincide – language barriers, precarious working and living conditions, a lack of social networks, and a demand that does not dry up.
-In Mallorca, the tourist proximity and an opaque real estate market add to this: holiday apartments, vacant units or poorly monitored floors in commercial areas provide space for covert structures.
+In Mallorca, the tourist proximity and an opaque real estate market add to this: holiday apartments, vacant units or poorly monitored floors in commercial areas provide space for covert structures, as highlighted by Major raid in Palma and Son Banya: How extensive is the network behind the 17 arrests?.
 If reports are only triggered by victims, this suggests that preventive controls, low-threshold counseling services and contact points have so far been insufficient.

 What is missing in the public discourse